opendcs/opendcs/docs/source/lrgs-userguide.rst

 Figure 2‑1: GOES DCS Overview.

-In 2004, NOAA started a new service called LRIT (Low Rate Information Transfer).
+In 2004, NOAA started a new service called HRIT (High Rate Information Transfer).
 This service combines low resolution WEFAX images and all DCS data.
 It operates on a separate frequency on both GOES East and West Satellites.

-Finally, the NOAAPORT data stream is similar to DOMSAT in that it operates on a separate domestic satellite.
+Finally, the NOAAPORT data stream is similar to the old DOMSAT (no longer supported ) in that it operates on a separate domestic satellite.
 It differs from DOMSAT in the following ways:

 -  NOAAPORT contains imagery data, weather bulletins and other products,